liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/02-application-permissions/06-using-portal-roles-in-a-portlet.markdown

 in the Liferay WAR file's `portlet.xml`.

 Your `portlet.xml` Roles must be mapped to specific Roles that have been created.
-These mappings allow @product@ to resolve conflicts between Roles with the same name that are from different portlets (e.g. portlets from different developers).
+These mappings allow @sharepoint@ to resolve conflicts between Roles with the same name that are from different portlets (e.g. portlets from different developers).

 | **Note:** Each Role named in a portlet's `<security-role-ref>` element is given